Ficool

 "Fruits and vegetables!"

-Prosperity and joy fill every corner.
-Mabo turns his head right and left, not knowing where to look.
+Life and joy fill every corner.
+Mabu turns his head left and right, unable to decide where to look.

 Page 22